pingone-davinci/documentation/docs/shopify/README.md

 ### Connector settings

-[List and explain the connector settings that appear when the connection is opened from the **Connections** page.
-If you did not cover it earlier in the **Setup** section, tell the user how to complete each configuration field or where to get the information they need.

-These typically on the **General** tab, but some connectors have a different name or multiple configuration tabs.
-Don't document **Capabilities**, or **In Flows**.]

 Once you've added the connection click on it's logo, or click the "**·****·****·**"  button and edit.
 You will see the connector's details pop-up.
 On the GENERAL tab, enter in your
 1) API Version number